-Crafting seasonal decorations now will set you up for success when the tree arrives.
+Crafting seasonal decorations like these glitter glass ornaments now will set you up for success when the tree arrives.

 When you’re expecting company or know you’re going to have a busy week, consider creating seasonal meals to put in the freezer to save you time.